UL Hospitals Group Education and Research

-The team currently oversees Research, Audit and Quality Improvement Plans.
+The team currently oversees not only Research, but Audit and Quality Improvement Projects.
 These projects focus on improvements in patient care, process and innovation within the ED.
 Educational and Simulation based training is also promoted via ALERT.
 A full-time Clinical Research Nurse post has been created and is fully supported by the hospital group.

 The students rotate through the disciplines of Medicine, Surgery, Paediatrics, Psychiatry as well as Obstetrics and Gynaecology.
 They do this throughout the academic year across UL Hospitals Group sites.

-UL GEMS offer 2 Paramedic Studies programmes, one for Practitioner Entry and one for Undergraduate.
+The UL School of Medicine offers 2 Paramedic Studies programmes, one for Practitioner Entry and one for Undergraduate.

 Nursing and Midwifery